Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Design of

 $\mathcal{T}$ is initialized for each online phase.
-Launching effective traversal (i.e., better enhancing DNN testing criteria) requires a $\mathcal{T}$ that is specific for a manifold and the target DNN.
+Effective walking directions and step sizes (i.e., better enhancing DNN testing criteria) require a $\mathcal{T}$ that is specific for a manifold and the target DNN.
 For instance, to test an image classifier $m_1$ that relies on the ear shape to classify dogs, it would be beneficial to mutate perceptions related to the ear within manifold $\mathcal{M}_{dog}$ over dog images.
 In contrast, to test an object detector $m_2$, mutating perceptions related to motions (e.g., standing vs.~lying) within $\mathcal{M}_{dog}$ may better stress $m_2$.
-Furthermore, \S~\ref{sec:background} has introduced the \textit{translation invariance} property of a CNN.
-Thus, $\mathcal{T}$ helps to \textit{adaptively} recognize certain perceptions that are prone to enhance DNN coverage and reveal new behaviors, and it saves efforts mutating certain perceptions that have been shown as less effective based on current online phase experience.
+Furthermore, \S~\ref{subsec:nn} has introduced the \textit{translation invariance} property of a CNN.
+Thus, $\mathcal{T}$ helps to \textit{adaptively} recognize certain perceptions that are prone to enhance DNN testing objective and reveal new behaviors, and it saves efforts mutating certain perceptions that have been shown as less effective based on current online phase experience.